WaffleOnGithub/StarFishSpellingTest/README.md

 //agree on header

-//agree on commenting

-//agreed on under_scores
+//Comment on new lines of code (not repeated lines though)
+//use snake_case for variable identifiers
+//no single letter variables("x","a") identifiers should be relevent and easy to understand
+//functions should also be sensibly named

-//agree to write what you changed on what date
+//agreed to write what you changed on what date